 From production to administration, we have implemented energy-saving and environmentally-friendly initiatives across our business, seeking to reduce our carbon footprint.

 Sustainability is a core value for PFF and we aim to be a leader in the production of sustainable products without compromising the quality and high performance that it achieves.
-We work closely with suppliers and partners to enable us to offer a variety of food packaging which is produced from recyclable and sustainable materials.
+We work closely with suppliers and partners to enable us to offer a variety of food packaging that is produced from recyclable and sustainable materials.

 PFF converts over 6,000 tonnes of post-consumer waste PET bottles and trays back into rPET food packaging every year.
 This equates to approximately 600,000,000 – 500ml water bottles.
 Many of our food packaging products are formed from food-grade recycled PET (rPET) which contains up to 90% of recycled material, over 50% of which is post-consumer waste.